conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 `conan-py-build` is a build backend for Python packages that contain native C/C++ extensions.
-You declare it in `pyproject.toml`, provide a `conanfile.py` that describes the native build and its dependencies, and build wheels through standard Python packaging commands such as `pip wheel .`, `pip install .`, or `python -m build`.
+You declare it in `pyproject.toml`, provide a `conanfile.py` that describes the C/C++ build and its dependencies, and build wheels through standard Python packaging commands such as `pip wheel .`, `pip install .`, or `python -m build`.